 - If you feel your injuries are less severe, you can see your doctor instead, but they may refer you to A&E if they think that certain treatment like stitches are needed.

-You don’t need to decide now whether you want to report to the police or not, but if you think you might want to later, you can go to your nearest Sexual Assault Referral Centre (SARC) for a forensic medical examination within 7 days of the assault.
-They will store the physical evidence for you for up to 7 years and also take an initial account, if you want to give one.
+You don’t need to decide now whether you want to report to the police or not.
+If you think you might want to report later, you can go to your nearest Sexual Assault Referral Centre (SARC) for a forensic medical examination within seven days of the assault.
+They will store the physical evidence for you for up to seven years and also take an initial account, if you want to give one.
 This can be passed on to the police at a later date if you choose.
 The SARC in Cambridgeshire is The Elms at Hinchingbrooke Hospital in Huntingdon.